-- the Friends of Tower House School (FOTH) - appropriate contractors, such as visiting music teachers; - professional advisers (e.g. lawyers, insurers, PR advisers and accountants); - examination boards; - Stage 3 complaints panels, which will include independent panel members such as when a complaint is raised (and in accordance with the School Complaints Procedure, this requires the involvement of independent panel members, - government authorities (e.g. HMRC, DfE, CAFCASS, police, Home Office, a relevant public health / NHS body and/ or local authority) and/or appropriate regulatory bodies e.g. the Teaching Regulation Agency, the Independent Schools Inspectorate, the Charity Commission, etc - third parties and their advisers in the event of a possible or actual sale, merger or other restricting of the school; and - If you are a parent and a member FOTH, the school may share your contact details with FOTH. - In addition, the school may share data of alumni with Tower House Association, the alumni association of Tower House School.
+- the Friends of Tower House School (FOTH) - the Old Vicarage School (see our Taking, Storing and Using images of children policy) - appropriate contractors, such as visiting music teachers; - professional advisers (e.g. lawyers, insurers, PR advisers and accountants); - examination boards; - Stage 3 complaints panels, which will include independent panel members such as when a complaint is raised (and in accordance with the School Complaints Procedure, this requires the involvement of independent panel members, - government authorities (e.g. HMRC, DfE, CAFCASS, police, Home Office, a relevant public health / NHS body and/ or local authority) and/or appropriate regulatory bodies e.g. the Teaching Regulation Agency, the Independent Schools Inspectorate, the Charity Commission, etc - third parties and their advisers in the event of a possible or actual sale, merger or other restricting of the school; and - If you are a parent and therefore a member FOTH, the school may share your contact details with FOTH. - In addition, the school may share data of alumni with Tower House Association, the alumni association of Tower House School.